the-danish-national-archives/ASTA/readme.md

 ![Branching](https://github.com/the-danish-national-archives/1007plus/blob/master/docs/Branching.PNG "Branching")

 In the beginning of a sprint (or when the branch is needed), a branch is created from the master branch to the seperate programs.
 At the end of the sprint these branches are merged back into master.
 If needed branches can be made from the individual program branches.
+**Note** that due to limitations in the program used to make the diagram, it looks as if the branches are created from the one above.
+This is not true, all branches are created from the master branch, and merged back into that.